 You can find more detail information on how to take an appointment on TLScontact website here.

-Thai passport holders
+Algerian passport holders

-All Thai nationals must have a valid visa to enter the Schengen Area, regardless of the duration of their stay and no matter what kind of travel document they have, except if they have a valid residence permit which enables them to stay in the Schengen Area.
+All Algerian nationals must have a valid visa to enter the Schengen Area, regardless of the duration of their stay and no matter what kind of travel document they have, except if they have a valid residence permit which enables them to stay in the Schengen Area.

 You may only submit your visa application within 90 days before your date of departure.
 We recommend that you apply at least 15 working days before the date you intend to travel.